 Ask yourself: if you truly value innovation, are you recognizing and encouraging creativity, or are you more focused on arbitrary milestones and sales figures?

-Brittany Forsyth shared a great example of this.
-The company places a high value on design, yet the microwaves in its office were horribly difficult to use, and ugly.
-Since the microwaves didn't live true to Shopify's values, they replaced them.
+Forsyth shared a great example of this.
+Shopify places a high value on design, yet the microwaves in its office were horribly difficult to use and ugly.
+Since the microwaves didn't live true to Shopify's values, the company replaced them.
 Even something as simple as a microwave can reflect company culture, and it's important to recognize that as you grow.

 No matter how you've defined your values and culture, you'll need to equip your team to thrive within it.
 For example, if you value innovation and creativity, your team will need opportunities to brainstorm, tinker, and even fail.

 Make sure that your environment supports your values and doesn't contradict them.
-For instance, if you want an innovative culture but insist that everyone clock in at 9 a.m., look busy all day, and clock out at 5 p.m. without fail, your culture probably won't grow to be as innovative as you'd like.
+For instance, if you want an innovative culture but insist that everyone clock in at 9 AM, look busy all day, and clock out at 5 PM, your culture probably won't grow to be as innovative as you'd like.
 If you want your team to grow professionally but refuse to give your employees time off to attend classes or reimburse their conference expenses, you're only working to defeat your own goals.

 This goes back to the first point.
 Because your company culture is a work in progress, some things that previously worked well may no longer work as your company grows.
 This is often difficult to accept, especially if you really enjoyed a given program or process.

 Shopify's UNICORN peer-based bonus tool is a perfect example.
 It worked great when the company had between 100 and 300 people, but it didn't scale well beyond that as a peer-to-peer bonus tool.
 It's since evolved to become more of a recognition and communications tool.